milanaryal/milanaryal.github.io/_posts/2015/2015-02-11-integrating-social-meta-tags-into-jekyll.md

 {% highlight ruby %}
 ---
 layout:        post
 title:         "your post title"
 date:          2015-02-11T13:04:19+05:45 # XML Schema Date/Time
+date_modified: 2015-03-15T05:20:00+05:45 # last page modified date/time
 image:         your post image path # /assets/img/image.jpg
 excerpt:       "for meta description" # Optional for overring content excerpt
 categories:    your post categories # ["category1"] - best is to have one category in a post
 tags:          your post tags # ["tag1", "tag2", "tag3"] - you can have several post tags
 ---
 {% endhighlight %}